leanchess/leanchess.github.io/index.md

 There were giants in the earth in those days, and also before that. Óscar Toledo G. had begotten [Nanochess][nanochess], [JavaScript 1K Chess][js1k], [Atari Atomchess][atomchess], and [others][toledo].
 H. G. Muller had begotten [MicroMax][micromax] and [others][hgm].

-## Can It Be Called Chess?
+## Is It Really Chess?

-To quote [H.G.Muller][hgm]:

-> Chess is the act of moving pieces on a (real or virtual) Chess board, and that actions like resigning or negociating a draw are merely part of a general mechanism of organizing matches or tournaments, which are not part of Chess.
+[H. G. Muller][hgm] offers the following definition:

 > A Chess program is a program that can finish more than 50% of the games it plays against an opponent that plays moves randomly chosen from the set of Chess moves that are legal from the current position according to the FIDE rules.

+## Is It Really the Smallest?

+Some people like to argue that a program that outputs `resign` is technically the world's smallest chess program.
+Agian, [H. G. Muller][hgm] to the rescue:

+> Chess is the act of moving pieces on a (real or virtual) Chess board, and (...) actions like resigning or negociating a draw are merely part of a general mechanism of organizing matches or tournaments, which are not part of Chess.

 ## Who
 © 2019 [Dmitry Shechtman][contact]